EUROPEAN SYSTEMS

 MUNICH - 1965

-The limited re-awakening in Britain to the value of tramways is welcome indeed but it is quite sobering to realise that the West Germans were knuckling down to this sort of thing well over forty years ago!
-It has to be admitted however that their war ravaged cities were still undergoing major re-construction even twenty years after the end of hostilities and installing this sort of thing must surely have been less problematical.
+The limited re-awakening in Britain to the value of tramways is welcome indeed but it is quite sobering to realise that the West Germans were knuckling down to this sort of thing over fifty years ago!
+It has to be admitted however that their war ravaged cities were still undergoing major re-construction then, even twenty years after the end of hostilities and making way and building this sort of thing must surely have been less problematical.

 I borrowed a relative's Box-Brownie as I had got hold of an outdated 620 transparency film.
-This was the best of the eight exposures taken
+This was the best of the three exposures taken.

 ---ooo000ooo--